GimpTutorial/1-Emotion-Icons/README.md

 + Best ones get a guest spot of the forum itself :)

 ### 12_EI_GMP Section 1 Wrap Up - Congratulations!
++ Congratulations on your first section!
++ You've made real things, humble beginnings
++ We'll ask you to come back and improve later
++ Please SHARE your set on the forum
++ We'll occasionally upload the best as emoticons.